andreikitaitsev/SymINDy/paper/paper.md

 # Statement of need

 @Lipson used Genetic Programming to automate the inference of symbolic relations from data.
+Building on the work, a number of open source libraries have been developed
-A number of open source libraries have been developed in this context [@deap; cranmer2020discovering; cranmer2020pysr].
+[@deap; cranmer2020discovering; cranmer2020pysr].

-@SINDy101 proposed a framework for data-driven dynamical systems, more recently translated in Python [@desilva2020pysindy].
+@SINDy101 later proposed a different framework for data-driven dynamical systems, more recently translated in Python [@desilva2020pysindy].
 The limitation of SINDy, which goes together with its efficiency and interpretability, is the linearity assumption between the features and the state derivative: while different optimization frameworks, like SR3,